twitter260/twitter260.github.io/index.md

 * nrc sentiments: this dataset groups assigns each word one or more general sentiments from the following list: surprise, joy, fear, anger, anticipation, negative, positive, trust, sadness or disgust.
 For example, the word “fun” is assigned the sentiments “joy”, “anticipation” and “positive”, while the word “horrible” is assigned the sentiments “anger”, “disgust”, “fear” and “negative”.

-From our dataset of tweets, we used the afinn and nrc datasets (separately) to assign each tweet a sentiment, and then explore how the sentiments changed both quantitatively and qualitatively over time.
+From our dataset of tweets, we used the afinn and nrc datasets (separately) to assign each tweet a sentiment(s), and then explore how the sentiments changed both quantitatively and qualitatively over time.
 In addition, building on the network analysis, we subsetted the tweets dataset by network neighborhood to explore the general sentiment for different neighborhoods over time.

 ### Network